pallandir/vue-project-template/README.md

 ## Acknowledgments

-You can find here many documentation links to help you start with your project
+You can find here many documentation links to help you start with your project.

 - [Img Shields](https://shields.io)
 - [PrimeVue](https://primevue.org/vite)